 Caribbean Travel Tips

-The Caribbean is made up of over 5000 islands, reefs and cays, each with their own unique attractions and price ranges.
-In recent years, even the most secluded islands have been transformed in to some of the most exclusive vacationing destinations.
+The Caribbean is made up of over 5000 islands, reefs and cays, each with its own unique attractions and price ranges.
+In recent years, even very secluded islands have been transformed in to some of the world’s most exclusive vacationing destinations.
 There is a misconception that a trip to the islands will be extremely expensive and not a viable destination for budget travelers.
-While accommodation can be expensive, costs of food and activities can vary greatly island to island and with so many to choose from, you are sure to find a corner of the Caribbean suitable to your budget.
+While accommodation can be expensive, costs of food and activities can vary greatly island to island.
+With so many from which to choose, you are sure to find a corner of the Caribbean suitable to your budget.

 |Aruba||Bahamas||Curacao||Jamaica||Saint John||Saint Lucia|

 - Accommodation: Hostels cost around $18USD per evening in the off season, with budget hotels coming in at around $80USD.

 - Food: Prices vary considerably depending on which island you are on, with a meal in the Dominican Republic costing as little as $10 or around $15 USD on Aruba.
 Best advice?
 Stick to restaurants away from the cruise ships and families.